 Kirsten’s varied skills and knowledge for working in both a clinical and educational setting makes her an asset to Burke Therapy and to each family she encounters.
 On any given day, you will find Kirsten tirelessly working toward promoting the development of fine motor, sensory and visual motor skills needed for each child to live life to its fullest.
 Kirsten’s rehabilitation philosophy is “we help you help yourself”.

-Nicole Storti received her Masters degree in Occupational Therapy from Bay Path University in Longmeadow, MA, in the summer of 2018.
-Prior to her completion of the program, she received her BA in Psychology from Southern Connecticut State University in New Haven, CT in 2016.
-Nicole is licensed in the state of Connecticut and is certified by the National Board of Occupational Therapy.
+Molly Tibbetts received her bachelor’s degree in Occupational Studies and her master’s degree in Occupational Therapy from Worcester State University in Worcester, MA.
+Molly is licensed in the state of Connecticut and Massachusetts and is certified by the National Board of Occupational Therapy.